abuzer1234/abuzer1234/README.md

             I am here to have social media presence to have a better chance of getting a coding job (I have no social media thing other than gitHub).

 - 👀 I’m interested in all kinds of nerd stuff, because I am 'hardcore' nerd! (and I am PROUD to be a Nerd and intelligent!!!)
-(I can't call my-self a 'geek', because I am  socially-cripled.)
+(I can't call my-self a 'geek', because I am  socially-crippled.)

 - 🌱 I’m currently learning Blockchain and DeFi.

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DeFi, Blockchain, Game development...
+(I am betting on more than one horse, and if my efforts give 'fruit', I will
+        change my name from Cenk Gumus to Bill Gates,jr.  - by the way, I admire Mr.Gates very much).
 - 📫 How to reach me ...